Other products

 Wear eye protection, protective clothing, rubber gloves and boots when applying the product and handling the animal until the product has dried.

-Wear a disposable face-mask when applying as a fan-spray for the prevention of blowfly-strike.
+Wear a disposable face-mask when applying as a fan-spray for the prevention of blowflystrike.

 Make sure when attaching the recommended applicator gun onto the container that the coiled retainer is secured onto the cap and the applicator.

 Wash splashes from skin and eyes immediately with plenty of clean water.
 If irritation persists seek medical advice immediately and show the package leaflet to the physician.
+Remove contaminated clothing immediately and wash exposed skin with plenty of clean water.

+Do not eat, drink or smoke whilst using the product.
+Wash hands immediately after use.
 In case of accidental ingestion or mouth contact, immediately rinse the mouth with plenty of water and seek medical advice.

 Cypermethrin is extremely toxic to aquatic and dung organisms

-As a precautionary measure sheep must be kept away from watercourses for at least 12 hours following treatment (see section 5.3, ‘Environmental properties’).
+As a precautionary measure sheep must be kept away from watercourses for at least 12 hours following treatment (see ‘Environmental properties’).
 Given the risks to the environment the use of the product should be limited to one treatment per year per pasture.

 Long term effects on dung insects caused by continuous or repeated use of pyrethroid ectoparasiticides cannot be excluded.
 Therefore repeated treatment of animals on the same pasture with a pyrethroid-containing product within a season should only be given in the absence of alternative treatments or approaches to maintain animal/flock health, as advised by a veterinarian.